Lord Henry Alexander Benson

 His public and professional services brought him many honors including knighthood in 1964.
 In 1971, he was awarded Knight Grand Cross of the Order of the British Empire and in 1981 he was created baron (life peer).
 He received the University of Hartford's Distinguished Service Award in 1977 and the Founding Societies' Centenary Award of the Institute of Certified Accountants in 1984.

-He still keeps himself occupied by taking part in the proceedings of the House of Lords and serving as a member of House of Lords select committees.
+He kept himself occupied by taking part in the proceedings of the House of Lords and serving as a member of House of Lords select committees.
 His autobiography, Accounting for Life, was published in 1989.

-He married Anne Virginia McLeod on September 2, 1939; they have three children.
-In his leisure time he enjoys shooting and sailing.
+He married Anne Virginia McLeod on September 2, 1939; they had three children.
+In his leisure time he enjoyed shooting and sailing.
+Lord Henry Alexander Benson died on March 5, 1995 at age 85.